The Importance Of Training Lone Workers

 Equip them with a lone worker service

 Organisations that take their duty of care seriously provide employees with a lone worker service as part of the personal protective equipment (PPE) to provide support where certain risks cannot be completely mitigated.
-Personal alarms have proved particularly effective in the event of aggressive or violent behaviour from members of the public, but also allow employees to raise an alarm in any situation where they may feel at risk.
+Lone worker personal alarms have proved particularly effective in the event of aggressive or violent behaviour from members of the public, but also allow employees to raise an alarm in any situation where they may feel at risk.

 If you do choose to implement a personal safety solution, the provider should offer adequate training on how the solution operates.
 Training employees should encourage them to incorporate the system into their everyday lives and ensure they have the confidence to raise an alarm in the event of an emergency.